-When investing, you are often told not to put all your eggs in one basket.
-If anything untoward were to happen to the basket of stocks, you wouldn’t have to lose all your eggs.
+You are often told not to put all your eggs in one basket when investing.
+If anything untoward happened to the basket of stocks, you wouldn’t have to lose all your eggs.
 That’s the underlying principle of a diversified portfolio.

-However, there are advantages and disadvantages to diversification, just like for anything else in the world.
+However, there are advantages as well as disadvantages to diversification, just like for anything else in the world.
 In this article, we will look at these to make a more educated decision when you invest.

 How do you diversify your investment portfolio?

 The ideal strategy for diversified investments is to adopt an asset allocation based on your risk profile.
 Your risk appetite sets the tone and tenor of your investment.

 If you can stomach riskier investments, you can invest a larger percentage in higher risk, higher reward assets.
 On the other hand, if you are more risk-averse, you need to diversify your portfolio to insulate your investments better.

 The key to an insulated investment for a risk-averse investor is to look for different assets that have historically shown other performance trends (probably not in the same direction or to the same degree).

 What are the different investment asset classes for investment?

 To diversify your portfolio, you can choose from various asset classes.
 Equities, which usually perform better than most assets, can be further broken down into large, mid and small-cap stocks.
 Within equities, you can diversify your portfolio further (For example: based on sectors, the scale of operations, etc.).